billpatterson/modding/rwtf-modlist/docs/optional_additions.md

 Note:

 SR does not do any modifications to default spells system or spellbooks.
+You can buy spellbooks and learn spells if you want, bypassing the Spell Research spell learning process.

-It can therefore be ignored completely, and player can just buy spellbooks as usual.
+SR can therefore be ignored completely, if you like, and player can just buy spellbooks as usual.
 The only effect is that you'll see some SR-related loot and items for sale ("Ancient Tome", etc).

 There is a mod for "make spell books just show SR archetypes rather than teaching spell."
 If you want to use this, you will have to patch HEAVILY for Requiem compatibilty.
+Not to be undertaken lightly...

+_In Game_:

+When you start a new game, you must manually trigger spell import.
+Do this in the Alternate Start "mara statue room" when game starts, after initiating requiem install:

+Go to MCM > Spell Research > Options > Import Spells

+Let it run (lengthy) until you get final confirmation.

+The pell import process is largely invisible, with just occasional message text.
+It's not done until you see the "Spell Research: All Spells Imported  <OK>" dialog!
+Be patient.

 ## Book Covers of Skyrim